jasiralavi/OpenNav/README.md

 **OpenNav** is a lightweight, keyboard-centric browser selector/launcher written in Rust using GTK4.

+» Launch any browser that's installed in your system
+» Open links in browser of your choice (just set OpenNav as your default browser) » Launch searches with search engines of your choice in the browser of your choice » (yes, you can add/manage search engines in OpenNav and configure keywords) » Launch in a specific profile (just create a .desktop file for it)

-It automatically detects your installed browsers and lets you quickly select which one to open a link with.
-It learns your preferences over time, sorting your most-used browsers to the top.
+It automatically detects your installed browsers and lets you quickly select which one to launch, search something or open a link with.
+It learns your preferences over time, sorting your most-used or most recently used browsers to the top (or just set it to list alphabetically).

 <div align="center">
   <img src="resources/opennav.png" width="200" alt="OpenNav Icon" />